 The mosque is highly ornamented, beginning with the portico frames; the tiled decoration climbs to the pendentives of the dome in the middle of the qibla wall.
 The marble mihrab, ornamented with polygonal arabesque and muqarnas carvings, is placed between the two tiled frames on the qibla wall.
 Stained glass is framed with plaster above the mihrab, and the tiled crown of the minbar completes the ornamental scheme.
 Compared to its contemporaries, this mosque also contains a large number of inscriptions.

-The tekke, which is entered from the south, is located four meters above the level of the mosque.
+The tekke is a courtyard building entered from the south.
 A domed entrance bay leads to the entrance hall, which is comprised of ten bays arranged in rows of five.
 Excepting the bay attached to the door of the religious ceremony space (tevhidhane), which is surmounted by a mirror vault, all of the bays are topped by domes.
 The religious ceremonial space is a single domed structure which measures about twelve and a half by seven and a half meters.
 Centered in a courtyard, this domed structure is surrounded by cells on its west and east sides.
-Both the eastern and western cell rows, which are, respectively, one and two stories high, are fronted by porticos.
+Both the eastern and western cell rows, which are, respectively, one and two stories high, are fronted by porticoes.

 Bayrak, M. Orhan.
 1994.
 Türkiye Tarihi Yerler Kilavuzu.
 Istanbul: Inkilap Kitabevi, 355-356.